Scheduled MonumentsWalesPen-y-Gaer Camp

 What is Pen-y-Gaer Camp?

-Pen-y-Gaer Camp is a prehistoric hillfort situated in Wales, designated as a Scheduled Ancient Monument (MG155) under Cadw protection.
+Pen-y-Gaer Camp is a prehistoric hillfort located in Merionethshire, Wales, and forms part of the Iron Age defensive settlement pattern characteristic of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG155.

 What period does Pen-y-Gaer Camp date from?

 Pen-y-Gaer Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pen-y-Gaer Camp?